 As a rule, I do not open new credit cards to get rewards or bonuses.
 We don’t travel hack.

 “Tracking the hacking” and trying to maximize rewards is just a bunch of boring administrative details to me.
 Maybe I should do so to save money.
 Saving money by spending less is the best way to dodge trouble with money.

 Don’t get me wrong, hacking to save money and the administration is okay if you don’t mind doing it.
-But, I have just never “hacked” for money!
+But, I have just never been a fan of money hacks!
 Until now, I guess.

 Finally, Mrs. DD and I are not big shoppers.
 So I always asked myself what good could Ebates do for us?
 Well, now I know.